gregorykelleher/equity-aggregator/README.md

 ```

 > [!NOTE]
-> The Docker container mounts the `data/` directory as a volume for persistent database storage.
+> The Docker setup uses named volumes for persistent database storage and automatically handles all directory creation and permissions.

 ## Architecture